 - Did Not Get the Girl: Kind of impossible to do so, when the girl has a bright medical career ahead of her, while the guy is effectively presumed dead and unpersoned.

-- Disproportionate Retribution: Dunn was given a death sentence for disobeying what was clearly an illegal order, then shooting his crazy CO in self defense.
-The lack of witnesses may have been a factor.
+- Disproportionate Retribution: Dunn was given a death sentence for shooting his crazy CO in self-defense.
+The lack of witnesses may have been a factor, however given the circumstances even when they didn't believe it was self-defense this would be hard to prove as first degree murder let alone be heinous enough to merit death.

 - Groin Attack: To The Dragon by Dunn, with a taser.Dunn: Now you're a dickless warrior!

-- Indy Ploy: Although he do plans ahead as best as he can, Dunn is still facing large odds.
+- Indy Ploy: Although he does plan ahead as best as he can, Dunn is still facing large odds.
 He even makes it a Badass Boast at the climax:Dunn: General, Marines don't plan.
 We improvise!

-- Inter Service Rivalry: Woodward flings his share of anti-Marine insults Dunns way.
+- Inter Service Rivalry: US Army General Woodward flings anti-Marine insults Dunns way quite frequently.

-- The Most Wanted: As the title says, the plot is about a Marine Force Recon sniper in a mission to kill a Corrupt Corporate Executive who's close to the First Lady of USA.
-Instead, someone else killed the First Lady and he's Frame-Up for the crime.
+- The Most Wanted: As the title says, the plot is about a Marine Force Recon sniper on a mission to kill a Corrupt Corporate Executive who's close to the First Lady of USA.
+Instead, someone else killed the First Lady and he's framed for the crime.

 - Dunns lieutenant in Desert Storm was also one.
 They were tasked with eliminating an enemy courier.
 But when a ten year old boy showed up at the location they were watching, the lieutenant ordered Dunn to kill that boy anyway, then tried to threaten Dunn at gunpoint when he refused.